-KPI 21 2022/202 23 2023/202 24
+KPI 21 2022/202 23 2023/2024

-Percentage Annual Revised Portfolio of Actual Achieved/ Annual Revised Portfolio of Actual Achieved/
+Percentage Annual Revised Portfolio of Actual Achieved/ Annual Revised Portfolio of Actual Achieved/ Not

-completion of Phase Target Annual Evidence Performance Not Target Annual Evidence Performance Not Achieved
+completion of Phase Target Annual Evidence Performance Not Target Annual Evidence Performance Achieved

 II of Farmers Target Achieved Target

 Production Support 1 No Report on 1 Achieved 100% Projects 0% Not Achieved

 Unit (FPSU) by June the FPSU Plan.

 2024 Report on

 milestone.

-Comment on Achiever nent of the e KPI and Re medial Measur es

-Status of Performance

-Phase II of Farmers Pr oduction S Support Unit : (FPSU) could n ot be finalized by y June 2024
+Phase II of Farmers Production Support Unit (FPSU) could not be finalized by June 2024

-Reason for Non-achie vement

-Certain aspects of the specificati ons required d benchmarking g studies on best practices and could not be finalized.
+Certain aspects of the specifications required benchmarking studies on best practices and could not be finalized.

-Remedial Measure

-Implementation of the e project w as budgeted for again and included in the 2 024/2025 SDE BIP as KPI 2 5.
+Implementation of the project was budgeted for again and included in the 2024/2025 SDBIP as KPI 25.